A look back at Alec Baldwin's epic "SNL" hosting career

 Scoutmaster Armstrong

 In one of the show's most controversial sketches, Baldwin plays a creepy scoutmaster who makes sexual advances toward a naive scout, who it is made clear is a 27-year-old man.
-Despite Adam Sandler's "Canteen Boy" being a grown up, the show received thousands of complaints that the sketch poked fun at pedophilia.
+Despite Adam Sandler's "Canteen Boy" being a grown up, the show reportedly received multiple complaints that the sketch poked fun at pedophilia.

 "Canteen Boy," Feb 12, 1994